-In connection with the issuance and sale of the 2012 Series A Bonds, Sherman & Howard L.L.C., as Bond Counsel, will deliver the opinion included as Appendix E hereto.
-Hogan Lovells US LLP will pass upon certain legal matters relating to the 2012 Series A Bonds as Disclosure Counsel to the Authority.
-Certain legal matters relating to the 2012 Series A Bonds will be passed upon for the Authority by Charles L. Borgman, Esq., its General Counsel.
-Kutak Rock LLP will pass upon certain matters for the Underwriter.
+In connection with the issuance and sale of the 2012 Series B Bonds, Sherman & Howard L.L.C., as Bond Counsel, will deliver the opinion included as Appendix E hereto.
+Hogan Lovells US LLP will pass upon certain legal matters relating to the 2012 Series B Bonds as Disclosure Counsel to the Authority.
+Certain legal matters relating to the 2012 Series B Bonds will be passed upon for the Authority by Charles L. Borgman, Esq., its General Counsel.
+Bookhardt & O'Toole will pass upon certain matters for the Underwriter.
+The Borrower is being represented by its counsel, Faegre Baker Daniels LLP, Denver, Colorado.

-Neither Sherman & Howard L.L.C., Hogan Lovells US LLP nor Kutak Rock LLP have participated in any independent verification of the information concerning the financial condition or capabilities of the Authority contained in this Official Statement.
+Neither Sherman & Howard L.L.C., Hogan Lovells US LLP nor Bookhardt & O'Toole have participated in any independent verification of the information concerning the financial condition or capabilities of the Authority, the 2012B Borrower or the Project contained in this Official Statement.